cancerberoSgx/prettier-eslint-gallery/README.md

 **IMPORTANT** if you want to format input files don't pass any `--output` argument and input files will be re-written

+## Using custom eslintrc

-If you want to use your own custom `.eslintrc` file you can pass its path in `--eslint-path` instead of `--stylev argument.
+If you want to use your own custom `.eslintrc` file you can pass its path in `--eslint-path` instead of `--style argument`.
 In this case the file name needs to be `eslintrc` and and you are responsible of installing its dependencies:

 ```sh
   prettier-eslint-gallery --eslint-path ./eslintrc.js --input "./src/**/*.js"